 Nico Suárez-Guerrero | Quechua FLTA Fulbright Scholar 2019-2020 | Originally from the community of Mollebamba in Apurímac, Perú.
 He got his bachelor’s degree in Tourism at Cusco’s Universidad Andina and holds certificates in Ecological and Cultural Tourism, Management of Community Relations and Design of Social Projects.
-Previously, he was selected for a Diversity Internship Program for Afro-Descendants and Indigenous Peoples by the Inter-American Development Bank.
-Suárez-Guerrero has worked as a cultural consultant at the Apurímac/Cusco offices of Peru’s Ministry of Culture, and other local institutions in his home region where he has developed opportunities for rural and agrarian tourism.
+Previously, he was selected for a Diversity Internship Program for Afro-Descendants and Indigenous Peoples by the Inter-American Development Bank at Georgetown University.
+Suarez-Guerrero obtained a Fulbright FLTA scholarship at the University of Pennsylvania.
+He also has worked as a cultural consultant at the Apurímac/Cusco offices of Peru’s Ministry of Culture, and other local institutions in his home region where he has developed opportunities for rural and agrarian tourism.

 The Quechua program at Penn works along with these undergrad and graduate student organizations to plan different activities: conference, cultural nights and gatherings.
 Quechua Penn is a Graduate Student organization that aims to promote an interdisciplinary network of scholars working in the growing field of Andean Studies.